 3. Criminal records

 Most criminal offenses are red flags to employers.
-Thus, they are so particular at this.
+Thus, they are so particular about doing a DBS check.
 Some of the offenses that can be reported include current pending charges, misdemeanor convictions, felony convictions, and both acquitted and dismissed charges.

 4. Work history